Anjum48/rl-examples/README.md

 CPU vs GPU (GTX 1080), but CarRacing did get a performance boost due to the usage of CNN layers

 ## Issues/Todo's
 - The LSTM batching in A3C is incorrect.
-Need to fix this (see PPO_LSTM for the correct implementation)
+Need to fix this (see `ppo_lstm.py` for the correct implementation)
 - Distributed Proximal Policy Optimisation with the LSTM (`dppo_lstm.py`) is sometimes a bit unstable, but does work at low learning rates